acodeguy/Dunnit/readme.md

 ## License

-Use it, abuse.
-But don't sell it.
+Use it, abuse it.
+But please don't sell it.